andrewqho/GPU-Image-Processing/README.md

 void test_ST_speed(cv::Mat src_grey);

 ## Performance Analysis
+All images used in the speed benchmark tests were of size 800x800 pixels.
 The results from our speed test are as follows:

 <img src="static/speed_test.png" width="400" height="300" />